Appley Towers

-Appley Towers, also called Appley Tower or Appley Tower House was an English country house near Appley House in Appley, Isle of Wight.
+Appley Towers, also at various times called Apley Towers or Appley Towers House was an English country house near Appley House in Appley, Isle of Wight.
 It was the home of the Hutt family, who bought it in the 1870s, and later of Sir Hedworth Williamson.
 The house has been demolished, but a number of its estate buildings survive.

 House

 The house was on an eminence with views of the sea, protected by a sea wall.
 It was Tudor Revival and Gothic Revival in style.
 There was a clock tower at the east end.
 After Sir William Hutt bought it in about 1870, he had the house, gardens and estate extensively remodelled.

 Other buildings

-In about 1875 Hutt had a folly built just above the beach in the form of a castle tower.
+In about 1875 Hutt had Appley Tower, a folly, built just above the beach in the form of a castle tower.
 The tower is circular, with battlements, a turret and an external stair.
 It has Gothic Revival tracery windows, and an oriel window facing the sea.
 It survives and is a local landmark.

 The estate had a farm with stables and a turreted water tower.
 These buildings also survive, with the stables divided into three bungalows.

 Another surviving building is a 19th-century lodge on Appley Road, built in a Jacobethan and Dutch Revival style.

 The estate had a conservatory that measured 63 × 23 ft.
 Near it was an aviary that housed rare species of parrots.
 There was also an orangery.
 The kitchen gardens and forcing houses were on the opposite side of the road.

 A pier existed on the estate by the early 1870s.
 In 1873 it was replaced by a new 100 foot pier.
 By the end of 1911 the pier had undergone demolition although silting up of that area had rendered it unusable before that point.